Edgenut/.github/profile/README.md

 ## Hi there 👋

-Edgenut Systems, LLC is an incubator company for developing early stage SaaS products for Edge and Cloud environments.
+Edgenut Systems, LLC is an incubator company for developing early stage SaaS products on the Edge and Cloud environments.

 -- [Howard Young](https://github.com/howardyoung)